 Name Value Meaning ecNotFound 0x8004010F The FID does not correspond to a folder in the database.
-OR

-Name Value Meaning

-The user does not have rights to the folder.

-OR

-The folder is soft deleted and the caller has not specified OpenSoftDeleted.
+OR The client does not have rights to the folder.
+OR The folder is soft deleted and the client has not specified OpenSoftDeleted.

-ecNotSupported 0x80040102 The object that this ROP was called on is not of type folder or Logon.
+Name Value Meaning ecNotSupported 0x80040102 The object that this ROP was called on is not of type folder or Logon.